KAISER Idell

 When Bauhaus Went Rogue

-Christian Dell’s 1932 KAISER Idell designs didn’t just borrow from Bauhaus—they stole its soul and gave it better joints.
-Now produced by Fritz Hansen, these lamps remain the secret handshake of design purists:
+Christian Dell’s 1932 KAISER Idell designs didn’t just borrow from Bauhaus, they stole its soul and gave it better joints.

-• Bent Steel That Thinks It’s Silk: Every curve calibrated to reflect light away from eyes, into work, perfection
+Every curve is calibrated to reflect light away from eyes, into work, pure perfection.

-• That Signature Lean: 15° tilt because rigidity is for amateurs
+• That Signature Lean:

 Why This Belongs at BINK